mjg59/fcop/COC.md

  * **Incident**.
 We define _incident_ as a possible infringement of the FCOP.
  * **Interaction**.
 We define _interaction_ as any one-on-one communication, physical contact (with person or property), close proximity, or persistent gaze.
 Interaction does not include opt-in, broadcast-based communication within the Community.
  * **Members**.
 We define a _member_ of the community to be any civil individual who we allow to actively participate in the community.
  * **Moralizing**.
-We define _moralizing_ as an attempt to evangelize one's moral system or values to others, whether by communicating the idea that their moral system or values are superior to others, or by intimidating people to profess or practice their moral system or values.
+We define _moralizing_ as an attempt to evangelize one's moral system to others, whether by communicating the idea that their moral system is superior, by denigrating the moral system of others, or by pressuring others to profess or practice their moral system.
  * **Shaming**.
 We define _shaming_ to be unauthorized, _negative_ communication to non-_members_ about a _member_'s behavior inside the _community_, where _negative_ is defined by the _member_ on a case-by-case basis.
  * **Stereotyping**.
 We define _stereotyping_ as _communication_ that implies one characteristic of an individual based on their perceived membership in some (unrelated or loosely related) group or category.
  * **Violation**.
 We define _violation_ as an actual infringement of the FCOP as determined by an official arbiter.